gjpelletier/PyOAE/README.md

   'obj_var': obj_var,
   'cdreff': cdreff
   }
-# make the lambda function that will be used to allow brentq to use the kwargs for f_dTA
+# lambda function that will allow brentq to use the kwargs for f_dTA
 f_x = lambda x: f_dTA(x, kwargs)
-# use brentq to find the root of dTA with OAE treated condtion equal to pre-industrial
+# brentq to find root dTA with OAE treated condtion equal to pre-industrial
 root = opt.brentq(f_x, x_upr, x_lwr)
-print("The dTA needed for restoration to pre-industrial conditions is %.2f umol/kg" % (root))
+print(r"The $\Delta$TA to restore 2010 to pre-industrial conditions is %.2f umol/kg" % (root))
 ```

 The result should be as follows